 Now, you’re ready to sort some papers!
 First, gather every piece of paper you have.
 That means bills, receipts, cards, letters, artwork, loose sheets of paper, post-it notes, and anything else lying around.

 Go through your junk drawer (you know you have at least one!) and your office and dig up every last bit of paper in your home.
 You’ll probably be surprised by just how much paper you have hiding around.

 Once you’ve gathered everything up, spread out your paperwork on a large surface like a dining room table or even the floor if that’s the best space for you.

-Next, it’s time for the most time-consuming piece of the process: sorting.
-To declutter paper the right way, grab your three bins or boxes and label them recycle, shred, and keep.
+Next, it’s time for the most time-consuming piece of the process: sorting paper.
+To declutter paper the right way, grab your three boxes or file folders and label them recycle, shred, and keep.

 Anything with sensitive personal information, like your name, address, social security number, or account numbers, goes into the shred pile.
+That might include old bank statements, some school forms, and pay stubs.
 You’ll shred everything at the end, or will take that bin to a store to have it shredded for you.